aceliwang/potatopsych/CEQ.md

 <!-- Conclusion: 21/150 words -->

 In conclusion, it is important to recognise the complex and multi-faceted nature of psychiatry beyond conventional models of assessment and management.
-Psychiatry
+Psychiatry is constantly evolving as its consumers and its clinicians aim to strive towards